About Us

 Our Beliefs

-We seek to honor and represent historic Christian orthodoxy in our beliefs.
-In addition to the Apostles’ and Nicene Creeds, Door of Hope Northeast affirms the doctrines listed below.
-If you're interested in learning more about how we form our theological convictions, click here for audio and here for video of our "Theology in Community" teaching series.
+We seek to honor and represent historic Christian orthodoxy in our doctrine and ethics.
+In addition to the Apostles’ and Nicene Creeds, Door of Hope Northeast affirms the beliefs listed below.
+If you're interested in learning more about how we form our theological convictions, listen to our "Theology in Community" teaching series.
+You can also find our sermons and other written resources that reflect our beliefs on the resources page.

 Bible